Hand Crafts

 LONG-ARM – STANDUP MACHINE QUILTED

 Construction of quilt completed by exhibitor alone.
 (Please acknowledge, on your tag, the name of the quilter even if it is the exhibitor.)
-This class is NOT ELIGIBLE FOR DISTRICT OR
+All quilts 324” or more in perimeter qualify for District and/or Provincial (O.A.A.S.) competitions.
+Except class 22

-PROVINCIAL competition.
-SAMPLES TO BE ATTACHED – SA
+PLEASE NOTE QUILT PATTERN on your entry tag SAMPLES & SLEEVES TO BE ATTACHED – SA

 1st – $20 | 2nd – $15 | 3rd – $10